phonologus/QED/README.md

 The `Makefile` provides a simple way to build a `qed` binary.

-The more elaborate `mkfile` can build, install, and create a tarball.
+The more elaborate `mkfile` can build, install, and archive.
 It can also run off `pdf` versions of the turtorial and manpage.
 However, it depends on you having a working [plan9port](https://github.com/9fans/plan9port).